renehorstmann/Pixelc/README.md

     - save and hd btn
     - removed from animation dialog

+- dialog animation
   - change time for all frames, or fps

 - dialog colors, toolbar colors,
   - or drawn